elsa-lab/training-noodles/examples/file_transfer/README.md

 The requirement `get_random_number` makes Noodles deploy experiment *Upload experiment 1* to a randomly chosen server.
 To let `scp` know where to upload the script, Noodles provides the environment variable `NOODLES_SERVER_AUTHORITY` which has the form `<username>@<hostname>`.
 It then uses the uploaded script on servers as a way to identify which server to run and download.

 You should prepare two servers to run this example.
-Please feel free to modify entries `each_server` and `servers` in the spec to specify your own servers.
+Please feel free to modify entries `server_default` and `servers` in the spec to specify your own servers.
 If you only have one server, please remove *server2* in the spec.

 ## Prerequisites